rzeldent/esp32-smartdisplay/README.md

 More information about the LVGL configuration can be found in the excellent [LVGL documentation](https://docs.lvgl.io/8.3/index.html).

+>[!WARNING]
+>After the library has been build, changes in the lv_conf.h are no longer applied because libraries are cached.
+>To apply these settings, delete the ```.pio``` directory so the libraries will be rebuild.

 ### Step 5: Copy the build flags below in your project

 Especially the definition of the LV_CONF_PATH is critical, this must point to an **absolute path** where the ```lv_conf.h``` file is located.
 More about this in the [section below](#more-on-lv_confh).